-Well currently the leader in cloud computing is by far Google.
-They actively develop many applications held throughout their own server farms, all with practical testing in.
-Many business wouldn’t even be able to run without them.
+Well, currently, the leader in cloud computing is, by far, Google.
+They actively develop many applications held throughout their own server farms, all with practical testing in Google Labs.
+Many businesses wouldn’t even be able to run without them.

 Accessing GMail and Google Contacts

-When creating a Google account you are automatically signed up for all of their services.
-This means your username and password are the same for Google Mail, among all their other services., , and
+When creating a Google account, you are automatically signed up for all of their services.
+This means your username and password are the same for Google Reader, GTalk, and Google Mail, among all their other services.

 The real prize comes with their use of cloud computing to store e-mail messages and conversations throughout the world.
 This allows you to log into any computer and still have access to all of your e-mails and attachments from previous conversations.